open-traffic-generator/otgen/README.md

   [--dst x.x.x.x]                     # Destination IP address
   [--sport N]                         # Source TCP or UDP port.
 If not specified, incrementing source port numbers would be used for each new packet
   [--dport N]                         # Destination TCP or UDP port (default 7 - echo protocol) [--count N]                         # Number of packets to transmit.
-Use 0 for continous mode. (default 1000) [--rate N]                          # Packet rate in packets per second.
+Use 0 for continuous mode. (default 1000) [--rate N]                          # Packet rate in packets per second.
 If not specified, default rate decision would be left to the traffic engine
   [--size N]                          # Frame size in bytes.
 If not specified, default frame size decision would be left to the traffic engine
   [--loss]                            # Enable loss metrics